ga-wdi-exercises/landlord_ruby_enums/readme_copy.md

-## Part 1 - Practice With Enumerables

-Read the comments in `app.rb` to follow the directions practicing enumerables

-> Store the enumerable methods into variables and use `puts` to verify the results of your methods.

-## Part 2 - Build the App

-> Comment out any functional code in app.rb, but save it, you can leverage the code from Part 1 to write out parts of this application.

-Bob Pizza is old school and he wants a sick command line interface for this app.
-Below are Bob's user stories.
-It is essential that he implement the MVP user stories. **The Silver and Gold user stories are considered to be bonuses.**

 ### MVP
 ```
 - I should have a numbered interface for my application so that I can just type in a number to access different parts of my program.